 In April 2014 TMHA signed an Option to Purchase Agreement with the County of San Luis Obispo, to buy the former Sunny Acres Orphanage on 1.3 acres with the intent to restore and reuse it as affordable housing for our clients.
 To avoid confusion with the Sunny Acres Sober Living facility on Los Osos Valley Road, we named the project Bishop Street Studios.
 We plan to build permanent, supportive housing in the form of one-person units for independent living.

 NEIGHBORHOOD IMPACT: The current Sunny Acres building is derelict and littered with drug paraphernalia and graffiti.
-Our goal is to restore this piece of local history and make it an attractive home and landmark for members of our community.
-TMHA will rely on the talents of gifted architects to create attractive buildings that blend nicely with each neighborhood.
-The same team that designed the Nipomo Street Studios in San Luis Obispo is applying their skills to this project.
+The project includes restoration of this piece of local history and make it an attractive home and landmark for members of our community.
+The same team that designed the Nipomo Street Studios in San Luis Obispo has applied their skills to this project.

 OPEN SPACE: This project site is slightly more than one acre of the approximately 30-acre County-owned parcel.
 The land surrounding the site will continue to be owned by San Luis Obispo County, and there has been no change in the status of that land.

-FUNDING: TMHA and HASLO will fund the estimated $8 million project through a combination of Low-Income Housing Tax Credits, State Mental Health Service Housing Funds, the Affordable Housing Fund through the Federal Home Loan Bank, and local donations.
+FUNDING: The estimated $12 million project will be funded through a combination of Low-Income Housing Tax Credits, State Mental Health Service Housing Funds, City affordable housing funds, Affordable Housing Project funds from the Federal Home Loan Bank, and local donations.

-CLIENT BASE: This project is intended for our most self-sufficient mental health clients.
+CLIENT BASE: Residents of this project will be TMHA clients, typically our most self-sufficient mental health clients.
 These are men and women who may have struggled in the past, but are making great progress on their recovery journey.
-They know how to live independently, but they are simply shut out of the local high-priced housing and rental market.
+They know how to live independently, but are simply shut out of the local high-priced housing and rental market.
 A project like Bishop Street Studios will provide these clients with a reliable housing option.
 TMHA Housing staff will screen and interview clients for readiness and provide ongoing support throughout their tenancy.